christophsax/seasonal/README.md

 **seasonal** is free and open source, licensed under GPL-3.
 The binary packages for X-13ARIMA-SEATS from the United States Census Bureau and are in the public domain.
 Both may be freely copied and transferred.

-**seasonal** is a very new package, and it may still contain bugs.
+This is a very new package, and it may still contain bugs.
 Please report them on github or send me an [e-mail](mailto:christoph.sax@gmail.com).
 Thank you!

 [manual]: http://www.census.gov/ts/x13as/docX13AS.pdf "Reference Manual"